February 25, 2016

 Not to be overlooked, both efficiency and productivity can be increased in a paperless facility.
 Imagine not scrambling around looking for a user manual or instructions on how to clean up a chemical spill.
 Instead of running across the warehouse to find this information or flipping through manuals, you can just pull the data up on the spot.
 It is also easier to search through your documents thanks to search features that come with a digital system.

 There are, of course, some downsides to paperless manufacturing, but most of them are easily resolved.
 Perhaps the biggest obstacle is implementing a digital system.
 Converting documents and training employees require time and money, and justifying the initial, up-front investment may be hard in some instances.
-However, if you make the argument that the company will save money in the longer run and run more efficiently, the higher-ups should see that the benefits far outweigh any initial speed bumps.
+However, if you make the argument that the company will save money in the long run and run more efficiently, the higher-ups should see that the benefits far outweigh any initial speed bumps.

 Is a paperless manufacturing environment right for your facility?
 Only you can answer that question, and hopefully, I helped make the choice a little clearer for you today!